Associate Professor of Personalized Medicine

 - Note on Cournot competition under yield uncertainty

-- Simulation of triaging patients into an internal medicine department to validate the use of an optimization based workload score
+- Simulating triage of patients into an internal medicine department to validate the use of an optimization-based workload score